iclr-blogposts/2024/_posts/2024-05-07-elaborating-on-the-value-of-flow-matching-for-density-estimation.md

 (\theta, \mathbf{x})_i \}^N_{i=1}$$.
 A density estimator is then fitted on the provided dataset in order to estimate the desired distribution.

+The interested reader shall be directed to <d-cite key="papamakarios_fast_2016"></d-cite> and especially <d-cite key="papamakarios_normalizing_2019"></d-cite> for a more rigorous introduction to SBI.
+In order to compare the the performances of the different approaches to SBI and their performance with respect to certain tasks, an excellent overview is provided in <d-cite key="papamakarios_normalizing_2019"></d-cite>.

 ## Flow Matching for Simulation-based Inference

 # A Personal Note